PHOENIX K1 VISA LAWYER

 In some cases, you may joint sponsor your foreign fiancé.
 This means that your parents may also sponsor your fiancé in order to meet the income requirement.
 This is especially useful for people who just graduated from college or are new to the job market.

 A sponsor must be at least 18 years old, a U.S. citizen, or a U.S. permanent resident.
 They must also live in the U.S., U.S. territory or U.S. possession.
 This can be virtually any person that would be willing to accept financial responsibility for an immigrant.
 The joint sponsor must be willing to prevent them from becoming a “public charge.”
-A “public charge” means someone that needs U.S. governmental public assistance.
+According to the public charge rule, this means someone that needs U.S. governmental public assistance.
 However, in most cases, joint-sponsors tend to be the parents of the main sponsor.

 Most U.S. consulates and embassies allow for joining sponsorships for a K-1 fiancé visa application.
 The only exception is the U.S. Embassy in Manila, Philippines.

 If you don’t know where to begin and fear that you might be filing your paperwork incorrectly, it is recommended that you consult with an experienced Phoenix immigration attorney.
 If you or your fiancé have criminal records, obtaining the services of an immigration attorney will be especially important.
+Cases where immigration and criminal law intersect can be extremely complicated.
+This is why speaking with an immigration criminal lawyer is crucial.
 Contact us for a confidential consultation on your K-1 Fiancé Visa.